 Active Choice: Where the subscriber can choose the percentage of funds to be allocated to a particular asset class, such as E, C, and G, but the allocation to equity should not surpass 75%.

-Auto Choice: When the investments are made by the fund manager, who determines the percentages of assets allocated based on the subscriber's age.
+Auto Choice: Where the investments are made by the fund manager, who determines the percentages of assets allocated based on the subscriber's age.

 It is always recommended to understand the various NPS fund manager performance and choose the best pension fund manager for NPS investment.

-There are two ways to open an NPS account:
+There are two methods to open an NPS account:

-Online through the NPS CRA login using PAN and bank details.
+Online, through the NPS login, using PAN and bank details.

 There is an NPS lock-in period, however, any amount can be anytime withdrawn out of the investment (Tier 2) account, which makes the scheme even more lucrative.